Fukaya A_\infty-structures associated to Lefschetz fibrations. III: The results

 \end{assumption}

-Even though we have in principle allowed $[\omega_F]$ to be a real cohomology class, the condition \eqref{eq:express-o} implies that it can't be too irrational: by looking at the lowest nontrivial coefficient of $\psi$, one sees that there are $\alpha,\beta \in \bR$ such that $\alpha[\omega_F] + \beta[M]$ is rational.
-Somewhat more importantly, in order for \eqref{eq:express-o} to hold, $z^{(1)}$ must be nonzero, which implies that the Lefschetz fibration must have pseudo-holomorphic sections (for any choice of compatible almost complex structure which makes the map \eqref{eq:lefschetz} pseudo-holomorphic).
+In order for \eqref{eq:express-o} to hold, $z^{(1)}$ must be nonzero, which implies that the Lefschetz fibration must have pseudo-holomorphic sections (for any choice of compatible almost complex structure which makes the map \eqref{eq:lefschetz} pseudo-holomorphic).
 As we will now explain, there is a natural source of examples where that is the case.

 \begin{application} Start with a Lefschetz pencil of anticanonical hypersurfaces on a monotone symplectic manifold (or algebro-geometric Fano variety).
 Construct \eqref{eq:lefschetz} by blowing up the base locus of the pencil.
 Write $D \subset F$ for the exceptional divisor.
 The symplectic class can be chosen to be